pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 ### Fix

 * text entry for bpm, remove dropdown
+* nashville beat dots as an option

+* Resume on next section after pause
-* First song selected not taken: focus?
+* First song selected not taken: double build, related to random position
 * mac bounce at play start
-* Resume on next section after pause
 * Chords should be on lyrics line
 * Need to see last section chords while on next
 * player in stop, scrolling should not scroll away the key select
 * fix Measure.reducedTopDots, make it an option
-* nashville beat dashes as an option

 * player, stopped: arrows should move by section
 * player leader mouse scroll location followed?